RchGrav/astraeus/astraeus.md

 #### Pre-flight Check: Model Context Protocol (MCP) Servers (Applies to all runs)

 **IMPERATIVE:** **YOU MUST** test the MCP servers after deployment to verify they are working.
-Do **NOT** proceed!
 * **Action 1:** Check for `server-sequential-thinking`.
 If missing, add it to the project
 * **Action 2:** Check for `server-memory`.
 If missing, add it to the project
 * **Action 2:** Check for `context7`.
 If missing, add it to the project

 ```bash
 claude mcp add --transport http context7 https://mcp.context7.com/mcp
 claude mcp add memory --scope project -- npx -y @modelcontextprotocol/server-memory
 claude mcp add sequential-thinking --scope project -- npx -y @modelcontextprotocol/server-sequential-thinking
 ```

-* **YOU MUST** verify the MCP servers are working and accessible.
+**YOU MUST** verify the MCP servers are working and accessible.
- - STOP IF MCP SERVERS ARE NOT WORKING OR GET PERMISSION TO CONTINIUE PAST THIS POINT
+- STOP IF MCP SERVERS ARE NOT WORKING OR GET PERMISSION TO CONTINUE PAST THIS POINT
- - If the MCP servers are not accessible ask the user to restart Claude Code..
+- If the MCP servers are not accessible ask the user to restart Claude Desktop..
 - If they are not working after a restart you must troubleshoot or get permission to continue without the MCP servers from the user and explain the downside.

 #### Handling `$ARGUMENTS` (User Directives) (Applies to all runs)